-With an investment of one thousand million escudos-Fernando Rodrigues promises an Ecomuseum.
+With an investment of one thousand million escudos - Fernando Rodrigues promises an Ecomuseum.

-The Ecomuseu do Barroso, approved in the last meeting of the Town Hall, is a project of "harmonious development" in the areas of environment and heritage, from which comprises several initiatives.
-This is the way that the Lord Mayor of Montalegre.
-Fernando Rodrigues, defines it.
-These initiatives, many of which are still "ideas," are going to cost approximately one thousand million escudos (€5,000,000).
+The Ecomuseu do Barroso, approved in the last meeting of the Town Hall, is a project of 'harmonious development' in the areas of environment and heritage, from which several initiatives are part of.
+This is the way that the Lord Mayor of Montalegre, Fernando Rodrigues, defines it.
+These initiatives, many of which are still 'ideas', are going to comprise an amount of approximately one thousand million escudos (€5,000,000).
 However, some units that will be created are already outlined.
-For example, the thematic park of the Minas da Borralha, which will preserve the heritage of the wolfram mines, as well as all the documents related to the history of the mines, which, according to the mayor, might be used as a basis for investigators and scholars to study the subject.
+For example, the thematic park of the Minas da Borralha, that will preserve the heritage of those wolfram mines, as well as all the quantity of documents related to the history of the mines, that, according to the Mayor, might be used as basis for investigators and scholars that would dedicate themselves to the subject.
 The creation of small poles in other places, as for example, a museu da raia, to portray the activity of smuggling, or the territorial unit of Rabagão, that will be dedicated to the subject of water.
-The central nucleus of the ecomuseum will be in the headquarters of the municipality, from the restoration of the castle towers and of some houses.
+The central nucleus of the ecomuseum will be in the headquarters of the municipality, from the recovery of the castle towers and of some involving houses.
 Another of the emblematic creations of the ecomuseum will be the so-called Casa do Habitat.
 We are talking about a set of the ancient and most representative houses of the municipality that are going to be restored.
 A technical structure of information will be created that will also function as a kind of training school in the area of heritage preservation.
-But this investment "will only make sense if it gathers the population involvement and contributes to the local economy," said Fernando Rodrigues, to conclude that this is a project that has to "move people."
-The dynamization and spreading of these ideas is being undertaken by a team created to carry out the project. (in Diário de Trás-os-Montes, 22-06-2001)
+But this investment "will only make sense if it gathers the population involvement and contributes to the local economy", said Fernando Rodrigues, to conclude that this is a project that has to 'move people'.
+The dynamization and spreading of these ideas is being made by a team created to carry out the project. (in Diário de Trás-os-Montes.
+22-06-2001)

-We have to emphasize that the ecomuseum is a political, social, and economical instrument.
-Following the thesis of Mary Bouquet (2001:1) the museum "boom" was related to the objectivization and the politicization of culture.
-Before that, it was the Frenchman Hugues de Varine (1993:393) who propagated in Rivière the thesis that the ecomuseum was a political instrument for the people.
-The political dimension is verified in its origin, in an initiative of the Town Hall, which commissioned a study from the company Quaternaire Portugal (Pérez Babo, 2001), who employed Hugues de Varine as external consultant.
-This strategy of giving a scientific view to the project will be present throughout the implementation process.
+We have to emphasise that the ecomuseum is a political, social and economical instrument.
+Following the thesis of Mary Bouquet (2001:1) the museum 'boom' was related to the objectivisation and the politicisation of culture.
+Before that, it was Hugues de Varine (1993: 393) who propagated in Rivière the thesis that the ecomuseum was a political instrument for the people.
+The political dimension is verified in its origin, in an initiative of the Town Hall43, which commissioned a study from the company Quaternaire Portugal44 who employed the great specialist in ecomuseology, the Frenchman Hugues de Varine, as external consultant.
+This strategy of giving a scientific view to the project is going to be present throughout the implementation process.
 This study is going to be carried out by local technicians in a realistic and pragmatic form, since they are the implementers of the proposal and they are the ones with expertise on the local context.